kemalberke/smtp-tester/README.md

-# smtp-tester
+# Basic SMTP Tester

-Basic smtp tester
+ts-node index

+Copy env.example to .env file and fill with your STMP settings.